GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

  - Colliding particles with the world
  - Animating particle textures

-All evolvers derive from @ref bs::ParticleEvolver "ParticleEvolver".
+All evolvers derive from @bs::ParticleEvolver.
 They are created and registered with the particle system similarly to emitters.
-Use @ref bs::ParticleSystem::setEvolvers() "ParticleSystem::setEvolvers()" to set a list of evolvers to use for a particular particle system.
+Use @bs::ParticleSystem::setEvolvers() to set a list of evolvers to use for a particular particle system.
 All evolver types have a **create()** method and accept a descriptor structure that allows you to customize their properties.

 ~~~~~~~~~~~~~{.cpp}
 // An example creating and registering an evolver that modifies particle size over lifetime